2020 Notice: We regret that due to the ongoing Covid-19 pandemic we will not be hosting a handspun skein competition for judging this year.

-- In Winnipeg you can drop your submissions at Wolseley Wool (889 Westminster Ave, Winnipeg) or Ram Wools Yarn Co-Op (942 Erin St, Winnipeg).
+- In Winnipeg you can drop your submissions at Wolseley Wool (889 Westminster Ave, Winnipeg).

 - In Regina, you can drop your submissions with Susie Goulay of Knit Natural (contact firstname.lastname@example.org to receive the address in Regina)

 - LAST MINUTE FINISH?
-On Friday September 15th from 9:00 am – 2:30 pm you can drop your submissions at the venue before the Festival begins.
+On Friday September 13th from 9:00 am – 2:30 pm you can drop your submissions at the venue before the Festival begins.
 Judging will be completed before we open our doors to the public at 5:00 pm.
 Note that you will not be able to stay at the Festival until 5pm unless you are attending a workshop.

 - Or mail to:

 c/o Red River Exhibition Association

 - Judging will take place privately during the afternoon of Friday September 13th before the Festival opens.

 - Please pick up skeins (and any awards received) at the close of the Festival on Saturday, September 14th.
 Skeins (and prizes) may be picked up by someone else by prior arrangement only—please indicate the name of the person who will be picking up your skein on your index card when submitting it for competition.
 Unclaimed skeins (and prizes) can be picked up from organizers by entrant within 1 month.

 - We are not responsible for lost or stolen yarns, although every effort will be made to ensure their security.